Oktogone/creative-coding-course-p5js/resources/glossary.md

 condition
 Block of code that introduces logic into the program.
 A question is asked, and depending on the answer, the program's behaviour is adapted.
 In order to do this we use the "if" and "else" keywords.

+constructor
+When building an object from a class, the constructor is the function called to implement its attributes.

 event
 Event triggered by a user action, such as clicking the mouse or typing on the keyboard.